 - The option of transfer the amount in a retirement account to a new employer in case of a change of job.

 - Option to choose the pre-tax or post-tax contributions to be made.

 How Does the 457 Plan Works?

-- Eligible employers like local and state governments give the offer to employees for contribution in 457 plans and interested employees to communicate to the employers for contribution to the plan.
+- Eligible employers like local and state governments give the offer to employees for contribution to 457 plans and interested employees to communicate to the employers for contribution to the plan.

-- Then contributions are transferred to the special account and are invested in securities they may be safe securities or certain risk-bearing securities and money grow without tax through investment.
+- Then contributions are transferred to the special account and are invested in securities.
+They may be safe securities or certain risk-bearing securities, and money grows without tax through investment.
 The employee can withdraw after retirement.
-If the amount is withdrawn before retirement it is taxable at the normal rates.
+If the amount is withdrawn before retirement, it is taxable at the normal rates.